ashrafabuareesh/Prediction-_of-Product-Sales/README.md

 ![image](https://github.com/ashrafabuareesh/Prediction-_of-Product-Sales/assets/123064338/c33012b3-b386-44bf-94ee-2ce28a35891f)

-* we note from the graph that shows the items sold in each storys
+* You might notice that certain stores sell more items than others, indicating differences in popularity, location, or marketing effectiveness.
 ![image](https://github.com/ashrafabuareesh/Prediction-_of-Product-Sales/assets/123064338/154ec1ab-6143-49e9-a2c4-1f455c661885)
 * Older stores might have had more time to establish their brand and reputation within the community, leading to higher sales due to customer loyalty and trust.
 * Older stores might be located in more favorable or established areas with higher foot traffic ,leading to higher sales.